fizalihsan/fizalihsan.github.io/source/technology/java-collections.md

 * optionally bounded (could be created with specified maximal capacity or without it) queue/deque based on the linked list.
 * It uses ReentrantLocks for empty/full conditions.
-* BigO cost - Linked queues typically have higher throughput than array-based queues but less predictable performance in most concurrent applications. ????
+* BigO cost - Linked queues typically have higher throughput than array-based queues but less predictable performance in most concurrent applications.

 ### LinkedTransferQueue

 * an unbounded queue based on the linked list.
 Besides ordinary queue operations, it has a group of transfer methods, which allow a producer to send a message straight to the waiting consumer, thus removing the need to store an element into a queue.
-This is a lock-free collection based on CAS operations ???.
+This is a lock-free collection based on CAS(compare-and-swap) operations.
 * BigO cost
   * size is NOT a constant time operation
   * bulk operations are not atomic